vijayvishnuB/Multiple-EC2-by-Terraform/README.md

 # Creating EC2 instance with terraform
-These are commands to deploy the EC2 instance by using Terraform: terraform init terraform plan terraform apply terraform show
+These are commands to deploy the EC2 instance by using Terraform: terraform init, terraform plan, terraform apply, terraform show.

-# In that command line
+# In the terminal
 # Create directory for terraform as "mkdir Terraform"
-    create two files inside the terraform file and the files are ec2.tf
+create two files inside the terraform file and the files are ec2.tf provider.tf
-    provider.tf

-# In that ec2.tf write the command to create the instances with properties like vpc and subnets
+# In the ec2.tf write the command to create the instances with properties like vpc and subnets

-In that ec2.tf I have created two EC2 instance
+# In the ec2.tf I have created two EC2 instance

-# In that provider.tf write the command for provider details of instance like access key,secret key,..
+# In the provider.tf write the command for provider details of instance like access key,secret key,..

 # Save both files as ".tf"

-# For viewing the details that have been deployed in the instance
+# For viewing the details that have been deployed in the instance use the command
-by the command terraform plan
+  terraform plan

-# Deploy the instance using deploy commands given above.
+# Deploy the instance using the commands given below.
-by the command terraform apply
+  terraform apply

 ![1](https://user-images.githubusercontent.com/83658514/219050553-8942fc3b-96fb-4550-afdf-33c71fad9272.png)
 ![2](https://user-images.githubusercontent.com/83658514/219050562-5a776259-a63b-4b00-84b7-1cf06da8492b.png)